 6 credit points.
-Prerequisites: 11.4102, 11.4303, 11.4401, 11.4403, and 11.4404.
+Prerequisites: one from Group A, 11.4404.

 Basic concepts of group housing, and analysis of user needs; advantages and disadvantages.
 Housing associations and community purposes.
 Case studies of selected examples.
 Design studies of simple groups in suburban and urban locations.